Pitt Rivers Museum

 Housing more than 600,000 objects from across the world and all periods of human existence, Pitt Rivers Museum is a truly unique experience.

-Unusually, exhibits at the museum are displayed by type rather than by time or region, creating a ‘democracy of things’.
-This novel approach was instigated by General Pitt Rivers himself, who donated his collection to the University of Oxford in 1884, and it reveals fascinating distinctions and parallels across cultures.
+The museum’s unique display style, grouping objects by function rather than origin, invites visitors to explore and make connections across cultures and time periods.
+This novel approach was instigated by General Pitt Rivers himself, who donated his collection to the University of Oxford in 1884.

 With musical instruments, weapons, masks, textiles, jewellery and tools from all places and times on show, there are surprises around every corner.
 Among the many highlights are gold torcs from the richest Bronze Age hoard in Scotland, and reindeer underwear worn by Evenki women in north-eastern Siberia.